-Our school is easily accessible for wheelchair users and has a disabled toilet.
+Our school is fully accessible for wheelchair users and has two disabled toilets, one containing an adjustable changing table.

 If your child is diagnosed with a disability, we will work with a range of medical professionals to support your child in school.
 If your child needs physiotherapy or needs to follow a plan devised by an occupational therapist, then we can help.